-Fish of most species run for deeper, cooler water in summer heat.
-Keeping this in mind, look for any draws or areas of drastically changes depth that are relatively close to shore.
+Fish of most species run for deeper, cooler water in the summer heat.
+Keeping this in mind, look for any draws or areas of drastically changing depths that are relatively close to shore.
 I have had great success running the length of these areas in the past due to the cooler water found in them.

 When running in deeper water of any kind keep in mind the amount of line you are letting out.
 Keeping this in mind and being conscious about it can be the difference between fishing and dragging the lure across the bottom of the lake, especially with any diving lures.

 I like fishing but I hate waking up early like most people.
 Rather than getting up two hours earlier to go fishing, try these practice runs at the end of the fishing day before you head home.
-Go check out a new area and maybe next time you head fishing you will try it.
+Go check out a new area and maybe the next time you head fishing you will give it a try.

 Keep in mind that this strategy works best with sonar but can also be ascertained with the help of a depth chart and lake bottom map.
 Word of mouth is a great way to find a good spot as well if you can get them to tell you.
 Bribery is not a shameful act at all when it is about fishing spots.